 - Demonstrating an educationally and economically disadvantaged background.

 - Being a New Jersey resident for at least 12 consecutive months prior to fall semester enrollment.

-- Graduating from high school diploma or receiving the equivalent of a high school diploma by the time you register at Rutgers.
+- Graduating from high school with a diploma or receiving the equivalent of a high school diploma by the time you register at Rutgers.